 The consensus was that the NRC does not have objective criteria for evaluating positive findings.
 Therefore, because the assessment process does not explicitly incorporate positive findings, they should not be documented in inspection reports.
 However, positive aspects of licensee operations will be reflected in those items for which the SDP credits mitigation capabilities, and those positive aspects will be recorded in inspection reports as assumptions used in characterizing inspection findings.

-Although not documented and used in the assessment process, inspection observations (both positive and negative) and minor violations should be verbally communicated to the licensee in routine interactions by the inspectors during the inspection.
+Although not documented and used in the assessment process unless allowed by IMC 0611, inspection observations (both positive and negative) and minor violations should be verbally communicated to the licensee in routine interactions by the inspectors during the inspection.
 It was also considered to be more appropriate for licensees to communicate positive aspects of their operations to the public.

 0308.2-08 OTHER INSPECTION PROGRAM ASPECTS CONSIDERED BUT NOT INCLUDED